akankshavardani/akankshavardani.github.io/_pages/about.md

 excerpt: "Fifth year Economics PhD Student"
 ---

 Hello !
-I am an Economics PhD candidate at Columbia University.

-I am a development economist with a focus on public economics, gender, and family economics.
-I was a NBER Gender in the Economy Fellow for 2023-2024.
+I am an applied economist with interests in development, public, and family economics.
+I will be joining <a href="https://www.bi.team"> Behavioural Insights Team's London Office</a> in September 2025.

+I recently completed my PhD in Economics at Columbia University.
 Before Columbia, I received my bachelor’s degree in Economics from Delhi University in 2016 and my master’s degree in Economics from Delhi School of Economics in 2018.

-I am on the 2024-2025 Job Market.
-In my job market paper, I study the effect of improving women's property rights on their empowerment outcomes.
-I conduct a field experiment in India in collaboration with the local government and an NGO working on gender issues.
-For more details on the paper please refer to the <a href="https://akankshavardani.github.io/research/">Research</a> page.
+If you want a taste of some cool economic theory with a touch of photography, check out <a href="http://cesarbarilla.com">César Barilla's work</a>!